As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 It’s such a disappointment when you come across a company that sells great products but has a hopeless website.

-The reason I started my own website was because I couldn’t find trustworthy information about the products I wanted to buy anywhere else.
+The reason I started my own website was that I couldn’t find trustworthy information about the products I wanted to buy anywhere else.
 I figured that since I was doing the research anyway, other people might benefit from seeing the information I discovered as well.

 Jonathan Louis has been designing and selling furniture since the family-run business was established in 1985.

 Its aim as a company is to create attractive, modern furniture that fits in with today’s lifestyle and offers exceptional value to customers.
 Unfortunately the Jonathan Lewis website doesn’t live up the company’s aims as it falls significantly short in terms of offering value to its customers.

 It provides only minimal information about their products and although it includes some artfully styled images of their sofas, you can’t even zoom in to take a closer look.

 So, if you’re considering buying a Jonathan Louis sofa for your home, and you’re frustrated with the lack of guidance on their website, I’ve already done the hard yards in terms of research!